simonge/EDM4hep_TimesliceGenerator/README.md

-# Podio-based Timeslice Merger

-A standalone application for merging multiple physics events into timeslices using the Podio data model.
-This tool provides precise control over timing adjustments, bunch crossing logic, and beam attachment without requiring the JANA framework.

-## Features

-- **Direct Podio I/O**: Uses Podio ROOTReader and ROOTWriter directly, no external framework dependencies
-- **Configurable Timing**: Full control over timeslice duration, bunch crossing periods, and time offset generation
-- **Beam Physics**: Support for beam attachment with Gaussian smearing and configurable beam parameters
-- **Multiple Input Formats**: Handles both event files and pre-existing timeslice files
-- **Comprehensive Configuration**: Command line interface with extensive parameter options
-- **Error Handling**: Graceful handling of missing collections and invalid parameters
+# EDM4hep event merger

+An application for merging multiple events output by dd4hep into timeslices.
+All collections of particles and hits are zipped together while maintaining the references between collections.

+This tool provides control over timing adjustments allowing optional shifting of the time from each event source based on:
+- Bunch crossing periods.
+- Attachment of backgrounds to beam bunches.
+- Additional Gaussian smearing.

+Sources can either be individual events, or an already merged source allowing step by step overlays. *At the moment these seem to take about the same time but hopefully should be possible to speed up using already merged sources*

 ## Prerequisites